chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 # apk add java-jdk
 ```

-You will then need a launcher; there is PrismLauncher in the `contrib`
+You will then need a launcher; there is PrismLauncher available:
-repository:

 ```
 # apk add prismlauncher